How to Steam Eggs Like a Pro

 Soft-cooked eggs

-• You may have to play around with the timing based on your preferred egg hardness, your equipment, the number of eggs being cooked at one time, altitude, etc.
+• You may have to play around with the timing based on your preferred egg hardness, your equipment, the number of eggs being cooked at once, altitude, etc.

-• Since cooking eggs reduces their nutritional content, I usually soft-cook them to take advantage of as much nutrition as I can.
-However, you can usually achieve hard-cooked eggs by increasing the cooking time by 2-3 minutes.
+• Since cooking eggs reduces their nutritional content, I usually soft-cook them.
+So I can take advantage of as much nutrition as I can.
+Hard-cooked eggs usually take another 2-3 minutes of cook time.

-• If storing them for later use, you can peel them before or after they go in the fridge.
+• If storing them, you can peel your steamed eggs before or after they go in the fridge.
 It doesn’t seem to affect the peeling one way or the other.
 I like to keep the shells on until I’m ready to use them.

 • I typically eat chicken eggs but you could easily adapt these instructions for quail eggs, duck eggs or goose eggs.
 Use 3-4 quail eggs for every 1 chicken egg in egg salads, etc.